Skip to content

 • Sight words.

-27) Mustapha Mond occasionally includes Bible verses in his speech.
-This is an example of…
+26. Mustapha Mond occasionally includes Bible verses in his speech.
+This technique exemplifies…

 • Symbolism.